 The City selected OEI to prepare plans for improvements to a 2200 linear feet reach of Cooks Creek between Bee Street and Valwood Parkway.
 The primary purpose of the project is to replace the distressed channel walls with a properly founded wall that will resist lateral movement currently damaging the existing channel bottom and adjacent utilities.
 The Texas Department of Emergency Management (TDEM) selected the City to submit the project to FEMA for the Hazard Mitigation Grant Program (HMGP) to help relieve said flooding.
 The City then requested that OEI prepare the Benefit-Cost Analysis (BCA) in the required FEMA software, BCA reports, and assist completion of relevant portion of the grant application for the HMGP submittal.
 OEI evaluated a combination of improvements and achieved a Benefit-Cost Ratio (BCR) of greater than 1.0.
-OEI then prepared relevant portions of the grant application and prepared a report to support the BCA for TDEM and year design life.
-OEI's services include assisting the City in determining required agency review (Nationwide Permit 13 - Bank Stabilization applies) and preparing applications/letters/plan sets to be distributed to any entity for review purposes.
+OEI then prepared relevant portions of the grant application and prepared a report to support the BCA for TDEM and FEMA review.
+Once TDEM & FEMA reviews are complete, OEI will proceed with design of the channel improvements.

+- OEI Business Lines: Water Resources, A/E Design, Infrastructure

 - Hydraulic/hydrology analysis

 - FEMA coordination

 - TDEM coordination

 - Benefit-Cost Analysis (BCA)

 - Hazard Mitigation Grant Program (HMGP)

 - Channel improvements

 - Bank stabilization

 - Construction documents

 - Construction period services